LLNL/RAJA/docs/sphinx/user_guide/tutorial/add_vectors.rst

 Vector Addition (Basic Loop Execution)
 --------------------------------------

-This section contains a working exercise in the file ``RAJA/exercises/vector-addition.cpp``.
+This section contains an exercise file ``RAJA/exercises/vector-addition.cpp`` for you to work through if you wish to get some practice with RAJA.
+The file ``RAJA/exercises/vector-addition_solution.cpp`` contains complete working code for the examples discussed in this section.
+You can use the solution file to check your work and for guidance if you get stuck.

 Key RAJA features shown in this example are:

-  * ``RAJA::forall`` loop execution template
+  * ``RAJA::forall`` loop execution template and execution policies
-  * ``RAJA::RangeSegment`` iteration space construct
+  * ``RAJA::TypedRangeSegment`` iteration space construct
-  * RAJA execution policies

-The file ``RAJA/exercises/vector-addition_solution.cpp`` contains complete working code for the examples discussed below.

 In the example, we add two vectors 'a' and 'b' of length N and store the result in vector 'c'.
 A simple C-style loop that does this is: